WOW Vegas

 Cons

-- Zero login protection – No 2FA, no email alerts, no friction
+- Zero login protection; no 2FA, no email alerts

 Safety Aspects Explained

-I’ve tested enough sites to know that safety rarely shouts – it just works, or it doesn’t.
-WOW Vegas Casino landed in the “mostly works” category.
+I have played enough sites to know: safety never trumpets — it works, or it doesn’t.
+WOW Vegas Casino fell into the “mostly works” bucket.

-KYC only triggered during redemption, not when I signed up or bought coins.
-That means someone could, in theory, play a long time without realizing a verification roadblock was waiting.
-It’s not unsafe, but it is under-communicated.
+The KYC only kicked in during registration and not when I signed up or bought coins.
+This means that someone could — in theory — play for a reasonably long time without realizing that they were going an arbitrary third-party verification roadblock.
+Not unsafe, but definitely under communicated.

 WOW Vegas Customer Support Review